evansims/uximage/README.md

 **Important** - You'll want to make sure your HTTP server is assigning appropriate caching headers to your assets.
 Lazy loading can involve a lot of images being loaded in and out of memory, so you want to be sure that visitors are only hitting your servers once for those files.
 That's on you, cowboy.

-## What makes it different?
+## What makes this different?

-Most responsive libraries out there would be better described as smart libraries, as they only consider __screen resolution__ during page load for their breakpoints.
-"Mobile resolution?
-Use image A. Desktop?
-Use image B." That's fine, but it isn't really what I consider responsive: just intelligent.
+Most responsive libraries out there would be better described as smart libraries, as they only consider __screen resolution__ for their breakpoints. _"Small screen?
+Show this.
+Large?
+Show that."_ It works, but it isn't really what I consider responsive.

 uxImage is truly responsive in that it's breakpoint system is based upon the width of the element's parent container.
-Just as a responsively designed website lets you effortlessly resize from mobile to large desktop display resolutions and transform the layout to accomodate, uxImage will swap images appropriately as your responsive layout transforms.
+Just as a responsively designed website effortlessly resizes from mobile to large desktop display resolutions and transform the layout to accomodate, uxImage will swap images appropriately as your responsive layout transforms.

 ## Requirements

-None.
-Boosh.
++ There are **no library dependencies**.
++ **A browser with JavaScript support.** If you're concerned about supporting users without support you might considering providing traditional images inside ```<noscript>``` tags.
+Browsers won't load those images unless they have support disabled.

 ## Using It